aabbtree77/MNIST-0.17/README.md

 You're gonna end up like a one-legged man in an ass-kicking contest.”<br>
 &ndash; Get Carter, 2000

-> “My career was based on cowardice.” <br>
-&ndash; Marvin Minsky, 2011

-> “Your business plan is based on outliers.” <br>
-&ndash; Brian Upton, GDC 2017

-> “Everything old is new again.”

 ## Matuzas' Deep Network

 This is a fork of an excellent work by Jonas Matuzas who has created one of the best MNIST digit classifiers existing to date (world record error rate, simple network, fast training).
 Here I will add some details missing in the original repo.